evazquez1901/myCodility/README.md

 # myCodility
 My solutions to the codility problem set.
 The solutions are implemented in Java and certainly the they may not be the best.
-I am open to suggestions
+I'm open to suggestions